 Impoverished Lord Richard Hayes maintains his expensive parliamentary seat by a mixture of charm and burglary.
 During a poorly planned break-in, he inadvertently witnesses a kidnapping.
 To cap it all, the police arrest him for the crime.
 At least he’s using a fake identity.
 The real criminals make off with not just the professor who discovered diamond power, but her plans for a diamond-fuelled bomb.

 When Rich encounters Alf in the neighbouring cell, he sees an opportunity to keep his noble reputation intact.
 He persuades Alf he’s a secret agent who needs an assistant.
 This chance association will take them to the oddest locations.
 But law-abiding Alf’s first assignment?
 Break Rich out of jail.

-Since you can’t Look Inside for pre-orders, I’m sharing the first chapter here.
+I’m sharing the first chapter here.
 The images are my own creation for this site—it’s not an illustrated book!

 Alf hunched his shoulders as he limped along the pavement, but rain still trickled off his flat cap and down his neck.
 He shoved his hands deeper into the misshapen pockets of his workman’s jacket.
 If only he could afford a pair of gloves.